deepreview-dave/app/README.md

 Use `wrangler pages dev -- npm start` to start a local development instance.\
 You need to go to `http://127.0.0.1:3000/` to see the page.
-Don't use the `[b]` wrangler command, because it's effect.
+Don't use the `[b]` wrangler command, because it's borked.
 But after that you have auto-reload and all development goodies for both the SPA and `function` side.

+Ports `3000` and `8788` hold special significance for the system.

+### Troubleshooting

+Ports `3000` or `8788` might be in use.
+Sometimes because of a previous crash of the process.
+Compilation errors in the React part might get `wrangler` in a borked state and it needs to be restarted.
+But it might leave various subprocesses still running, which prevents a clean restart.
+Use `netstat -vanp tcp | grep 3000` and `netstat -vanp tcp | grep 8788` to identify hanging processes and `kill` them.

 ## Contribution